muhammed-oztel/CSE4095-NLP/Delivery-2/README.md

 Delivery 2: Text Classification using traditional ML models
 ==================
 In the second delivery of the term project, we will be working on text classification using simple and traditional machine learning algorithms.
-The implemented models include Logistic Regression, Support Vector Machines, Multinomial Naive Bayes, Random Forest, and Ensemble Methods.
+The implemented models include Logistic Regression, Support Vector Machines, Multinomial Naive Bayes, Random Forest, AdaBoost, and Majority Voting.

 How to execute the scripts?
 ------------------